zama-ai/concrete-ml/use_case_examples/resnet/README.md

 ## Evaluation dataset

-The model is evaluated on images from [the Tiny ImageNet dataset](https://huggingface.co/datasets/zh-plus/tiny-imagenet).
+The model is evaluated on images from the [ImageNet-1k dataset](https://huggingface.co/datasets/timm/imagenet-1k-wds).

-The `TinyImageNetProcessor` class in `utils_resnet.py` preprocesses the Tiny ImageNet data-set and aligns it with ImageNet labels for model evaluation.
+The `ImageNetProcessor` class in `utils_resnet.py` preprocesses the ImageNet validation set for model evaluation.
+It uses a subset of the validation data to ensure efficient processing and evaluation.

 ## Usage